 4. Sharps Safety

 Most percutaneous injuries (e.g., needlestick, cut with a sharp object) among DHCP involve dental burs, needles, and other sharp instruments.
 Implementation of standards has helped to protect DHCP from blood exposure and sharps injuries.
 However, sharps injuries continue to occur and pose the risk of bloodborne pathogen transmission to DHCP and patients.
-Most exposures in dentistry are preventable.
+Most exposures in dentistry are preventable Sterilization & Disinfection.
 We take precautions while using sharps, during preparation, during use, during cleanup, and during disposal.

 Some practice controls include not bending or breaking needles before disposal, not passing a syringe with an unsheathed needle by hand, removing burs before disassembling the handpiece from the dental unit, and using instruments in place of fingers for tissue retraction or palpation during suturing and administration of anesthesia.